To my beautiful baby girl (second born),

 We were so nervous that you weren’t going to make it through this experience, but you did!
 Phew!

 Before the day of your birth, we got everything ready for your arrival.
 We set up the birth pool and a single bed in the den next to the fireplace.
-In the months before your birth, we also prepared your room by painting and put up fun girly decorations.
+In the months before your birth, we also prepared your room by painting and putting up fun girly decorations.

 It all began on August 21st when I went to visit the midwife.
 I knew that I was having constant Braxton-Hicks, and I wondered if I was making progress.
 The midwife informed me that I was 3 ½ centimeters dilated, 50% effaced, and that you were at -1 station.
 For the next few weeks I was very antsy for your arrival.
 In fact, my labor stopped and started a few times before you actually came.